gkowash/RMParse/README.md

 # Rational Method Output Parser — v1.0.0
-Created by Griffin Kowash, 7 February 2025

-To report bugs or request improvements, please open a Github issue or email gkowash@gmail.com.

-## Summary
 This script parses output files from a rational method hydrology model, extracts relevant flow data, and writes the processed information to CSV format.
 Additionally, if the "tabulate" package is available, it can print the extracted data to the command line in a formatted table.

+To report bugs or request improvements, please open a Github issue or email Griffin at gkowash@gmail.com.

 ## Functionality
-- Reads a text-based hydrology model output file.
-- Identifies and extracts flow rate and time of concentration (TOC) data.
+- Identifies and extracts flow rate and time of concentration data from rational method output files.
-- Supports different rational method command types, mapped via the `CommandCase` enum.
 - Outputs extracted data as a CSV file.
 - Optionally prints the extracted data in a tabular format.

 ## Dependencies
-- Requires Python >=3.12
+- Requires Python 3.12 or greater
 - Optional: The `tabulate` package for pretty-printing tables.

 ## Setup
-Download or clone the repository at [insert repo URL] and move it to the desired location on your machine.
-Extract the zip file, if necessary.
+Download or clone the [repository](https://github.com/gkowash/RMParse) and move it to the desired location on your machine.
+If downloading directly, make sure to extract the resulting zip file.

 Ensure that Python 3.12 or greater is installed on the machine.
 To check the current python installation, run: